Romania B. Pratt Penrose: Church and medical leadership

-Prior to taking up her study of medicine, Penrose had been the president of the Retrenchment Assoiciation of one of the wards in Salt Lake City.
+Prior to taking up her study of medicine, Penrose had been the president of the Retrenchment Association of one of the wards in Salt Lake City.
 The Retrenchment Association was a predecessor of the LDS Church's Young Woman's Organization.

 In 1881, Romania was called as the treasurer of the Young Ladies Mutual Improvement Association.
 In 1882 the Relief Society came into possession of an abandoned medical facility, and with donations to fund their work, were able to open the Deseret Hospital in Salt Lake City.
 Dr. Pratt specialized as an eye and ear surgeon in the Deseret Hospital until it closed due to lack of funding in 1893.
 Before the hospital was closed, she was on its board along with such other leading Mormon women as Phebe C. Woodruff, Ellis Shipp, Mary Isabella Hales Horne, Emmeline B. Wells, Zina D. H. Young, Jane S. Richards, Matilda M. Barratt, and Bathsheba Smith.
 Romania served as general secretary of the Relief Society on the Relief Society Central Board for more than 30 years.
 She was also one of three instructors for the Relief Society Nurses Department.
 In 1889 when Susa Young Gates started the Young Woman's Journal she recruited Penrose to write a column for it on health and hygiene.

 From 1906 to 1910, Penrose accompanied her husband as he presided over the European Mission.
 She became the first wife of the mission president to be the president of the relief society in the European mission, as she oversaw the organization of LDS relief societies for the first time in Europe.